dcbaker/cython/docs/src/userguide/extension_types.rst

 Fast instantiation
 ===================

-Cython provides two ways to speed up the instantiation of extension types.
+Cython0 provides two ways to speed up the instantiation of extension types.
 The first one is a direct call to the ``__new__()`` special static method, as known from Python.
 For an extension type ``Penguin``, you could use the following code::